-If you are a prospective physics or astrophysics major, then this course is probably not for you.
-Please talk to me (physics) or Dr. Caillault (astrophysics) about other options.
+If you're considering a major in physics or astrophysics, then this course is probably not for you.
+Please talk to Dr. Cooley (physics) or Dr. Caillault (astronomy) about other options.

 Prerequisites/Corequisites

 In order to do well in this course, you should be comfortable with college algebra, trigonometry, and plane geometry.
 You should also have an understanding of some elementary science concepts such as scientific notation, significant figures, units and dimensions, and graphing.
 A prior high school physics course is useful, but not required.